thlcodes/junit-live-spec/README.md

-# junit-live-spec
+# [WIP] junit-live-spec

-Generate a live spec from from feature files &amp; JUnit test results
+Generate a live spec from from feature files &amp; JUnit test results.